 Introduction to Blackboard Discussion Boards

+Introduction to VoiceThread

 Introduction to Microsoft Teams

 Which Platform is Right for My Course?

 An Introduction to Blackboard Discussion Boards

 Discussion Boards provide an asynchronous discussion forum within Blackboard that allows faculty and students to post questions and responses to which everyone in the course can respond.
 In their most common usage, instructors post a prompt and give students have a period of time to post a written response as well as to respond to a given number of other students’ posts.